jtarre/btm/README.md

 Testing:

-Currently using Mocha + Chai - see recommendation-fetcher-spec.js for example To run tests: mocha --reporter=nyan ./*-spec.js
+- Currently using Mocha + Chai - see recommendation-fetcher-spec.js for an example
+- To run tests: mocha --reporter=nyan ./*-spec.js